bovinespirit/enummapmap/README.md

 strict varients.
 Both are strict in the Keys, but the strict version is strict on values as well.

-The keys can be split to allow operations on whole branches.
+The keys can be split to allow operations on whole subtrees.
 The level of the split is defined by a type.
 These types range from `d1` to `d10`.

 ```haskell